akkimrakesh/face-attendance-system/README.md

-# face-attendance-system
+# Face Attendance System

+## Description
-Attendance system using face recognition with Python and OpenCV
+This project is an attendance system using face recognition.

+## Features
+- Detects faces
+- Marks attendance with timestamp

+## Tech Used
+- Python
+- OpenCV

+## How to Run
+python main.py